pepk0/python_fundamentals/README.md

 ### Contents:
 ---
-During the time of this course i will be adding my homework in this repository.
+During the time of this course, I will be adding my homework to this repository.